Dancing in Other Words Poetry Festival, 10 May 2014, Spier, Stellenbosch.

 Although she would rather be called a “political poet” than a “poet of flowers and trees”, she is also not a “protest” poet.
 Her writing of poetry is resolutely not therapeutic, and she is not interested in poetry as only a personal act.
 She does, however, feel that poetry can and does “console”.
 She writes for the “perfect reader”, one who is also able to act as a critic that engages deeply with her work, and her writing investigates both the “known” and the “unknown”.

 When asked about South Africa’s “poetry culture”, she contends that it is different for different language groups.
-For instance, Ingrid notes how Afrikaans has a much stronger and more animated culture of poetry publication and reviewing culture than is the case in English, where reviews are far more “parochial”, and a “terrible nervousness about injury” abounds, perhaps “an inheritance of anxiety about hierarchy”.
+For instance, Ingrid notes how Afrikaans has a much stronger and more animated culture of poetry publication and reviewing culture than is the case in English, where reviews are far more “parochial”, and a “terrible nervousness about personal injury” abounds, perhaps “an inheritance of anxiety about hierarchy”.
 Pleasingly, Ingrid mentions SLiPnet as a site where reviewers engage with texts in such a manner that the reviews are offered both “generously” and “generatively”.
 Our conversation concludes with her comment that poetry writing is “not something chosen”, but rather that it is a “vocation”, one that is “uncomfortable” but very rewarding.